-1 Sincial (Open, / Hon Sensitive 1 Institutions and Issues issues/trends in the mass media; crime and punishment; science and technology; prejudice and discrimination, students will gain a broad and mature understanding of the topics and apply them in specific reading, writing and oral communication tasks.
+- Official (Open) / Non-Sensitive 0 Institutions and issues/trends in the mass media; crime and punishment; science and technology; Issues prejudice and discrimination, students will gain a broad and mature understanding of the topics and apply them in specific reading, writing and oral communication tasks.
 In addition, key controversies arising from social institutions like the family and education will be examined.
 Other than argumentative essay and reading comprehension components, students will also be assessed through oral presentations and research.
 Varied sources of texts will be used to broaden content knowledge and promote critical reading and inquiry.
 This is a year-long course that spans two semesters.
 In the course of the course, students are encouraged to take a proactive and independent approach in broadening current affairs knowledge.
-5 1 and 2 EL5131 Core Critical Reading and Writing II: The Global Connection As an intermediate course in the English Language in the senior years, this course seeks to further develop students' fluency and confidence in expressing arguments and opinions about global issues.
-Through close analysis of emerging global issues as well as the study of political ideologies, international relations and emerging issues on conflicts and security, students will become critically aware of the ongoing and emerging concerns as global citizens.
+5 1 EL5131 Core Critical Reading As an intermediate course in the English Language in the senior years, this course seeks 4 EL4131 3 Year long - and and Writing II: to further develop students' fluency and confidence in expressing arguments and - - course 2 The Global opinions about global issues.
+Through close analysis of emerging global issues as well as course - Connection the study of political ideologies, international relations and emerging issues on conflicts connection and security, students will become critically aware of the ongoing and emerging concerns as global citizens.
 Students will also examine theoretical views useful for the construction and deconstruction of exposition, persuasion and argumentation in reading, writing, listening and speaking within an academic context, which will develop the students' critical and creative thinking abilities.
 Other than argumentative essays and application questions, students will also be assessed through oral presentations and research.
 Varied sources of texts will be used to broaden content knowledge and promote critical reading and inquiry.
 This is a year-long course that spans two semesters.
-In the course of the course, 4 EL4131 3 Year long course students are encouraged to take a proactive and independent approach towards broadening their current affairs knowledge.
-5 1 and 2 EL5132 Core Language for Public Communication This year-long course focuses on effective communication in the public arena.
-In Semester 1, students will hone their writing skills by delving into the world of opinion-editorials.
+In the course of the course, students are encouraged to take a proactive and independent approach towards broadening their current affairs knowledge.
+5 1 EL5132 Core Language for This year-long course focuses on effective communication in the public arena.
+In 2 EL4131 1 Year long and Public Semester 1, students will hone their writing skills by delving into the world of opinion- course 2 Communication editorials.
 The second part of the course in Semester 2 seeks to develop students' understanding and use of language in science communication.
 Opinionated and yet grounded in facts, opinion-editorials or Op-eds, have the power to persuade readers.
 In learning to write their own Op-eds, students will be taught the skills needed to develop a strong personal voice.
 Students will also be taught to appreciate the importance of substantiating their opinions as they craft their op-eds.
 Apart from learning how to write an Op-ed, students will also learn to objectively evaluate their peer's work.
 Using the process approach to writing, students will work on their drafts, use the feedback to make improvements before their final submission.
 Semester 2 starts off with science communication to the lay audience.
 Students will study the principles of science communication and acquire linguistic strategies in communicating complex ideas in a lucid manner.
-Through creating and presenting TED talks in science topics, students will acquire content creation and oral delivery 2 EL4131 1 Year long course
+Through creating and presenting TED talks in science topics, students will acquire content creation and oral delivery